| |

 the ASCII codes for special characters.

-Depress the ALT key and hold it down while you
+Depress and hold down the left ALT key while you

 type in the three-digit number listed below, using the numeric keypad on the right side of your keyboard, and not the number keys